Notes on cities

 In a metro, you have to check your ticket in a certain speed, otherwise it won't work.
 So you need to do it quite quickly and in a certain movement.
 It is completely the opposite to, for instance, Copenhagen.
 In Copenhagen the machines are much more patient.

-I use Uber a lot here.
+I use it a lot here.
 My best side reason is a possibility to talk with people and hear their stories.
-Lately, when I say to drivers that I use Uber so often, they ask me: ‘How are the other drivers doing?’
+Lately, when I say to drivers that I call taxi that often, they ask me: ‘How are the other drivers doing?’